facebookarchive/linkbench/README.md

 they do not try to verify the atomicity, consistency or durability properties of the implementation.

+The MySQL related unit tests are run against a test database that needs setting up before running the unit tests.
+The default settings for this test database are hardcoded in src/test/java/com/facebook/LinkBench/MySqlTestConfig.java.
+The default settings uses localhost:3306 to connect to the database and uses username "linkbench" and password "linkbench".
+The unit test code creates all the required tables, so the developer needs to setup a MySql database called "linkbench_unittestdb" to which the linkbench user has permissions to create and drop tables.

 **If you implement a plugin for a new database, please consider contributing it back to the main LinkBench distribution with a pull request.**